addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-A jQuery ```$.ajax()``` request is used to connect to a test resource and assert that the data returned is correct. ```deepEqual()``` is used here as it allows us to compare different data types (e.g objects, arrays) and ensures that what is returned is exactly what we're expecting.
-We know that our Ajax request is asynchronous and so we first call ```stop()```, run the code making the request and finally at the very end of our callback, inform QUnit that it is okay to continue running other tests.
+A jQuery ```$.ajax()``` request is used to connect to a test resource and assert that the data returned is correct. ```deepEqual()``` is used here as it allows us to compare different data types (e.g., objects, arrays) and ensures that what is returned is exactly what we're expecting.
+We know that our Ajax request is asynchronous and so we first call ```stop()```, then run the code making the request, and finally, at the very end of our callback, inform QUnit that it is okay to continue running other tests.

 Note: rather than including ```stop()```, we can simply exclude it and substitute ```test()``` with ```asyncTest()``` if we prefer.
 This improves readability when dealing with a mixture of asynchronous and synchronous tests in your suite.
-Whilst this setup should work fine for many use-cases, there is no guarantee that the callback in our ```$.ajax()``` request will actually get called.
+While this setup should work fine for many use-cases, there is no guarantee that the callback in our ```$.ajax()``` request will actually get called.
 To factor this into our tests, we can use ```expect()``` once again to define how many assertions we expect to see within our test.
-This is a healthy safety blanket as it ensures that if a test completes with an insufficient number of assertions, we know something went wrong and fix it.
+This is a healthy safety blanket as it ensures that if a test completes with an insufficient number of assertions, we know something went wrong and can fix it.

 # SinonJS

 Similar to the section on testing Backbone.js apps using the Jasmine BDD framework, we're nearly ready to take what we've learned and write a number of QUnit tests for our Todo application.

 Before we start though, you may have noticed that QUnit doesn't support test spies.
-Test spies are functions which record arguments, exceptions and return values for any of their calls.
+Test spies are functions which record arguments, exceptions, and return values for any of their calls.
 They're typically used to test callbacks and how functions may be used in the application being tested.
-In testing frameworks, spies can usually be either anonymous functions or wrap functions which already exist.
+In testing frameworks, spies usually are anonymous functions or wrappers around functions which already exist.

 ## What is SinonJS?